 A lot of things change very quickly when you retire, and your investing strategy is no different.

-Your mindset, asset allocation, and time horizon all have to turn on a dime, making navigating your finances during retirement a challenge if you want to retire comfortably.
+Your mindset, asset allocation, and time horizon all have to turn on a dime, making navigating your finances during retirement a challenge if you want a stress-free retirement.

 Here are a few adjustments you’ll need to make to your investments once you stop working to hedge against economic and personal downturns.